ajay-sai/Ajay-Website/replit.md

 This project is a modern, professional portfolio website for Ajay Miryala, a Generative AI and ML Engineer.
 The site aims to showcase his skills, projects, and expertise in areas like generative AI, LLM systems, RAG architectures, and production ML through an immersive, visually engaging interface.
 It features a full-stack architecture with React for the frontend and Express.js for the backend, utilizing PostgreSQL and Drizzle ORM.
 The primary purpose is to establish a strong online professional presence, highlight capabilities to potential employers or collaborators, and provide an engaging user experience with quantum-themed animations and effects.

 ## Recent Changes (November 10, 2025)

+**Enhanced SEO and GEO Optimizations:**
+- Added comprehensive static meta tags and structured data to index.html for better crawler support (Person and WebSite schemas)
+- Created noscript fallback content with contact information and navigation for non-JavaScript crawlers
+- Implemented PageBreadcrumb component for visible breadcrumb navigation on all pages (Journey, Projects, Contact)
+- Added WebPage structured data schema to all pages for page-level SEO optimization
+- Updated sitemap.xml with current dates and proper namespace declarations
+- All pages now include unique, page-specific structured data following schema.org standards

 **Fixed 8GB Deployment Size Issue:**
 - Identified and removed unused Python dependencies (docling, pypdf2, python-docx) that were pulling in 7.3GB of ML/CUDA libraries
 - Added Python cache directories to .gitignore (.cache, .pythonlibs, __pycache__, *.pyc, uv.lock)